Krakoukas73/silly-tavern-ai-characters/README.md

 - Please, be aware characters descriptions below are written in French.
 - You can easily translate them in any langages.
-- Pay particular attention to translations original character's quotes, which may be rather strange sometimes.
+- Pay particular attention to original character's quotes translations, which may be rather strange sometimes.

 <h1>Installation</h1>